 Looking for things to do in London at Christmas?
-Whether you live here or are visiting the capital over the holiday period, it's a great place to get festive, with plenty of different events taking place.
-This guide to London at Christmas features unique festive events, and event covers what's open in London on Christmas Day.
-We'll be adding more details for Christmas 2017 closer to the time, so keep checking back.
+Whether you live here or are visiting the capital over the holiday period, it's a great place to get festive, with plenty of different events taking place, from ice rinks to Christmas markets, Christmas lights and festive food and drink.
+And that's before we even think about New Year's Eve.

-Countdown to Christmas in London
+Countdown to Christmas 2019 in London

-London's Christmas lights
+London's Christmas lights 2019

 Christmas shopping in London

 Lots of Christmas markets, festive fairs and yuletide festivals proliferate throughout the capital in December to help make Christmas shopping jolly.
 Here's our guide to London's Christmas markets and fairs.

 London's got a wealth of department stores to choose from — find out which is our favourite.
 Selfridges opened its Christmas department in the balmy days of August, and the other stores soon follow suit — many with Santa's grottos inside them.

 If it's decorations you're after, you'll find plenty of tree hangers that pay homage to this great city.
 In fact, we found so many, we mapped them.